orsonteodoro/oiledmachine-overlay/README.md

 towards older releases.
 Only slots supported by the GPUs will be made available for this USE prefix.

+It was discovered that manually setting the gcc through `eselect gcc` is the most reliable way to resolve GLIBCXX_ version symbols linking issue.
+Using per-package environment changes to CC/CXX did not resolve the issue.
+For systemwide upgrades and downgrades of the default libstdc++, the parallel package builds should be disabled.
+After the system has been sanitized with the same libstdc++, you can re-enable parallel package builds.

 | USE flag       | LTS | libstdc++ compatibility                                                                                            | Default C++   |
 |----------------|-----|--------------------------------------------------------------------------------------------------------------------|---------------|
 | gcc_slot_11_5  | Yes | U22, CUDA 11.8, CUDA 12.3, CUDA 12.4, CUDA 12.5, CUDA-12.6, CUDA 12.8, CUDA 12.9                                   | C++17         |